 From a distance, Indians in America were deeply stirred by the progress of the freedom movement in India and the rise of Indian nationalism.
 In 1912, a Hindustan Association, dedicated to supporting self-rule in India, was formed in Oregon.
-In California, the Ghadar Movement began, in 1913, as a coalition of expatriate Punjabis dedicated to raising money and support for the overthrow of British rule in India.
+In California, the Ghadar Movement began in 1913 as a coalition of expatriate Punjabis dedicated to raising money and support for the overthrow of British rule in India.
 It was organized and headed by a Punjabi Hindu, Har Dayal, who was at Stanford University.
 Its early leaders also included two Sikhs and a Muslim and the masthead of its publication bore the names “Ram, Allah, and Nanak.”
-While the movement’s leadership was, at first, somewhat elitist, the vast majority of the members were California’s rural Sikh farmers.
+While the movement’s leadership was, at first, somewhat elitist, eventually the vast majority of the members were California’s rural Sikh farmers.

 There is little doubt that the prejudice many Sikhs experienced in America fueled their passion for ending colonial oppression in India.
 Their exposure to both the ideals of American democracy and the realities of American racial discrimination gave energy to the movement.
 Then, in 1914, Canadian authorities refused the Japanese steamship Komagata Maru permission to land.
 The boatload of nearly 300 Punjabis was stranded for weeks in Vancouver harbor.
 Eventually the ship was forced to return across the Pacific.
-The incident sent shock waves down the West coast to the California Sikh community.
+The incident sent shock waves down the West Coast to the California Sikh community.

-The arrests, the trial, the shooting, and the deportations all attracted sensational publicity from the American press which heightened suspicion towards Asian Indians.
+The arrests, the trial, the shooting, and deportations all attracted sensational publicity from the American press which heightened suspicion towards Asian Indians.
 In the 1920s, however, the Ghadar Party was reorganized and it continued as a focal point for Punjabi and Sikh identity until the time of Indian independence in 1947.